Ssevve/frontend-mentor/huddle-landing-page-with-curved-sections/README.md

 ## Optimizations

-- It would be better to use JavaScript to validate the user input.
+- Use JavaScript to validate the user input
-- Less breakpoints
+- Use less breakpoints

 ## Lessons Learned: